amurielagi/fractal-maze/README.md

  - Level 1 to 8 mazes
  - Create and edit mazes
  - Import/export mazes
- - Preloaded with 3 mazes
+ - Saves your mazes and games to browser localStorage
- - Saves your mazes to browser localStorage
+ - Several mazes provided as exported file